The history of Araluen Botanic Park

 Much was achieved in this time, particularly in the restoration of heritage structures, gardens, paths, steps and terraces, as well as in the completion of new capital works programs such as the green central lawn, new carparks, the Forest Deck function area, better communication systems including public Wifi and a Telstra Tower.

-Since 2010 Government management responsibility transferred to the Department of Conservation, Biodiversity and Attractions, Parks & Wildlife.
-ABPF are still managing Araluen on a day to day basis.
+The ABPF continue to manage Araluen on a day to day basis.
 The ABPF continues to direct it's efforts towards restoring the Park, it's gardens, and planning for the future.
 With the community’s support, Araluen is fast achieving it's mission to become a Botanic Garden of Excellence.